-I specifically choose “Masoor” or Red Lentils as I believe this dal (or dhal as some may call) goes superbly well with Amarantha flour paratha.
-Again, I used paratha instead of chappati because making chappati of Amaranth flour can be massive challenge (the chappati will tend to get crumbled while rolling and cooking).
+Here I specifically choose “Masoor” or Red Lentils.
+I believe this dal (or dhal as some may call) goes superbly well with Amarantha flour paratha.

-The whole meal preparation will take couple of hours, however rest assured that you are in for one of the nicest and tastiest meals.
-Make this whole combination to treat yourself or your special one and let that be a memorable experience.
+Preparation of this meal takes a couple of hours.
+However rest assured that you will be getting one of the nicest and tastiest meals.
+You can make this whole combination to treat yourself or your special ones.
+The meal will be a memorable experience.

 Below is the detailed step by step recipes of each of these (Amaranth paratha, Red Lentils and Navratan Pulao)